felixjogris/grapheqd/README.md

-                    cannot be used in conjunction with either option -c or -r -l <port>         listen on this port; default: 8083 -p <pid file>     daemonize and save pid to this file; no default, pid gets not written to any file
-  -r <port>         connect to a remote grapheqd on this port; requires
+                    cannot be used in conjunction with either option -c or -r -l <port>         listen on this port; default: 8083 -p <pid file>     daemonize and save pid to this file; no default, pid gets not written to any file unless <pid file> is given -r <port>         connect to a remote grapheqd on this port; requires parameter -c;
-                    parameter -c;
                     cannot be used in conjunction with either option -e or -s